wcarc-on/wcarc-site/presentations/00_va3nfasemipsycho.md

 In January I said: Hmmmmm...
 "VA3NFA Psycho Rover" for the June VHF Contest......

 Here are a few pics of my "Mk 1" Rover mount/mast setup with the 144 loop installed.
-I am using a Cdn Tire bike rack for a base, with two pieces of 1x3 oak as the cross pieces to mount the mast on.
+I am using a Canadian Tire bike rack for a base, with two pieces of 1x3 oak as the cross pieces to mount the mast on.

 I am using 3/4 plastic conduit for mast and I think I will swap it out with 1" aluminum tube or maybe 3/4 metal conduit.